Last updated on January 27th, 2023 at 11:48 am

 If you are getting by bus from Manila to Tarlac.
 There are buses leaving from Manila to Tarlac in Pasay and Cubao.
 The trip will take 3-5 hours depending on the traffic.

-Prices are starting $5 USD.
+Prices are starting at $5 USD and you can book online.
 The bus departure is every 30-45 minutes and there are buses with air conditioning and without.
 If you are coming from Manila by bus to Tarlac.
 The bus will stop by Angeles City: Dau or Marquee Mall.

 The main buses companies going from Manila to Tarlac are Victory Liner and Five Stars getting to La Siesta Bus Terminal in Tarlac.